 One long understood role of professional advisors has been to work out an “orderly and desirable arrangement” for the disposition of a donor’s estate.
 The ultimate result is a plan that fulfills the donor’s wishes regarding their family and others they wish to benefit (which could include your charity).

 In my work, I have found many of these trusted professionals use such services as GuideStar, a division of Candid.
-It goes without saying that claiming and fully completing your Candid profile will help donors and professional advisors understand how your nonprofit works.
-By proactively taking this simple step, you will demonstrate your organization’s commitment to transparency, and you will help donors and professional advisors recommend your nonprofit for funding.
+It goes without saying that claiming and fully completing your Candid GuideStar profile will help donors and professional advisors understand how your nonprofit works, and inspire them by your professionalism.
+By proactively taking this simple step, you will demonstrate your organization’s commitment to transparency, and you will help professional advisors recommend your nonprofit for funding.
 The process of claiming and completing your profile on GuideStar is free of charge.
-It simply takes a bit of your time to fleshed out your nonprofit’s profile.
+It simply takes a bit of your time to flesh out your nonprofit’s profile.

 Some nonprofit organizations balk at donor-advised funds.
 See for instance Rebecca Koenig’s article for Philanthropy, “Backers and Critics of Donor-Advised Funds Debate Their Merits” (June 17, 2015).
 But whether or not nonprofits approve of these trends, it is an excellent idea to include professional advisors in their education and cultivation plans.